-The best Manhattan dermatologist provides extensive training on how to use natural eczema treatment.
-And when the best treatment for eczema fails, your specialist provides a number of eczema treatments aimed at reducing your discomfort.
+Manhattan dermatologist Dr Bard provides an extensive training on how to use a natural eczema treatment.
+And when the treatment for eczema fails, your NYC dermatologist provides a number of eczema treatments aimed at reducing your discomfort.
 The best eczema treatment is based on your individual needs because treatment for eczema is not a one-size-fits-all approach.
+Come see the Dermatology clinic in NYC and get the care you need in the safe, reassuring hands of the best rated dermatologists in NYC.

 Eczema, also called atopic dermatitis, is one of the diagnoses you get when you have red spots on your skin that become inflamed and itchy.
 A top dermatologist in Manhattan recognizes the symptoms right away and recommends the best treatment for eczema based on your current health and medical history.